-Rotten potatoes can make you sick because of the toxicity effect.
+Rotten potatoes can make you sick because of their toxic effect.
 The amount of solanine in green, sprouted, and rotten potato is much higher as compared to fresh and healthy potatoes.

-Deep poisoning may cause dehydration, electrolyte imbalance and blood pressure due to severe vomiting and diarrhea.
-Besides, often accompanied by dizziness, headache, mild disturbance of consciousness, and finally death due to heart failure, respiratory center paralysis.
+Deep poisoning may cause dehydration, electrolyte imbalance, and blood pressure due to severe vomiting and diarrhea.

 The rotten potatoes smell toxic because of glycoalkaloids.
 Glycoalkaloids are a group of natural compounds that are commonly found in the Solanaceae family, including potatoes.

-It is needed by potatoes to protect themselves from pests attack and diseases.
+It is needed by potatoes to protect themselves from pests attacks and diseases.
 But it smells toxic and acts as a poison for humans.

 If one potato is rotten, are they all bad?